 Reader in Anthropology, Durham University

-Dr Setchell is a Primatologist who works closely with Environmental Anthropologists to address questions concerning human/wildlife interactions and biodiversity conservation.
+Dr Setchell is a Primatologist who works closely with Environmental Anthropologists to address questions concerning human/wildlife interactions, waste collection services and biodiversity conservation.

 Prof Catherine Hill

 Professor Hill’s research focuses on people-wildlife interactions and the human dimensions of conservation i.e. ethnoecology and human-wildlife conflict in Uganda, Colombia, Kenya and Guinea Bisseau.

 Jonny has been at BBC’s Natural History Unit for 17 years and produced programmes as diverse as Planet Earth, Lost Land of the Tiger, Expedition Wolf and The Dark.
 He is now Executive Producer of Children’s Natural History.